Elementor Review: The Best WordPress Page Builder

 Elementor caters to a wide range of users.
 According to Elementor, the page builder is for:

-Long story short, it is for anyone who has a WordPress website and would like to significantly and efficiently improve its visual quality.
+Long story short, it is for anyone with a WordPress website who would like to significantly and efficiently improve its visual quality.

 Pros and Cons